Fall 2024 Backlist Reading Check-In

 Last year, I started doing a seasonal backlist reading check-in so I could share a little bit about some of the backlist titles I’d been reading.
 I prioritize frontlist reviews since I often get copies of those from publishers, so putting them up is more time-sensitive.
 But there are always titles I didn’t get to when they came out that I manage to fit in afterward– often as audiobooks.

 As you can see, I’ve been busy since my Fall Backlist reading update, so this is going to be a long list.
 Several of these books are graphic novels that I got for Christmas for somewhat unselfish reasons.
-(I wanted to read them and also to offer them … Continue reading
+(I wanted to read them and also to offer them to … Continue reading

 Top Ten Tuesday: 2022 Summer Reading List